large image

 Firefox Password Manager isn’t fully set up by default when you first create a Firefox Sync account, even if you enable password syncing.
 That’s not to say there’s no security.
 Your passwords are encrypted before being synced, subject to the usual HTTPS-grade TLS encryption when in transit, and still encrypted when stored online and on your hard drive, using a unique key based on your Firefox account password.

-However, anyone with physical access to your browser can simply view your passwords in Firefox’s password page.
-This is a really poor default setting.
-It’s obviously been made for the benefit of Sync users who don’t want to deal with entering an extra password every time they open their browser, but in pure security terms, I’d like to see Firefox oblige primary password use for any account that stores passwords in the browser.
+However, anyone with physical access to your browser can simply view your passwords in Firefox’s password page unless you specifically enable the Use a Primarly Password feature under Firefox’s Logins and Passwords setting.
+This is a poor default choice.
+It’s obviously been made for the benefit of Sync users who don’t want to deal with entering an extra password every time they open their browser, but in pure security terms, I’d like to see Firefox either oblige primary password use for any account that stores passwords in the browser or specifically prompt users to make their own decision about this setting as soon as a password is stored.

-However, the ability to set a primary password is something that Firefox does much better than rival Chrome, which has only just started rolling out a comparable feature to select users.
+However, actually having the ability to set a primary password is something that Firefox does much better than rival Chrome.
 In Firefox’s main settings, you can tick a box to enable a primary password, and this will then be required every time you view your passwords on any synced version of Firefox, and every time you restart the browser to avoid autofill abuse by someone with access to your browser.

 Firefox password management interface